-TASK: Provide a short personal claim of competence alongside your RAPP, outlining how you meet the descriptors below for either Fellow Mentor or Senior Mentor/Assessor.
-'Mentor' accreditation is available to candidates for the 'Fellow' pathway; 'Mentor/Assessor' is available to candidates for Senior Fellow.
+TASK: Provide a short personal claim of competence alongside your RAPP, outlining how you meet the descriptors below for either Fellow r or Senior Mentor/Assessor.

-Fellow Mentor (for Fellow candidates) Mentor/Assessor (for Senior Fellow candidates) Knowledge M1: You articulate theories & approaches to teacher education M2: You cite principles of best practice in observations and feedback M3: You demonstrate knowledge of professional standards in the sector M1: You articulate theories and approaches to teacher education M2: You cite principles of best practice in observations and feedback M3: You demonstrate knowledge of professional standards in the sector Activities M4: You mentor or guide colleagues for CPD purposes M5: You undertake observations or provide feedback for colleagues' professional development M6: You deliver professional education, training or developmental activities M4: You mentor or guide colleagues for CPD purposes M5: You undertake observations & provide feedback for colleagues' professional development M6: You deliver professional education, training or developmental activities M7: You engage in portfolio based mentoring, verification and assessment for professional purposes
+Fellow Mentor (for Fellow candidates) Mentor/Assessor (for Senior Fellow candidates) Knowledge M1: You articulate theories & approaches to teacher education.
+M2: You cite principles of best practice in observations and feedback.
+M3: You demonstrate knowledge of professional standards in the sector.
+M1: You articulate theories and approaches to teacher education.
+M2: You cite principles of best practice in observations and feedback.
+M3: You demonstrate knowledge of professional standards in the sector.
+Activities M4: You mentor or guide colleagues for CPD purposes.
+M5: You undertake observations or provide feedback for colleagues' professional development.
+M6: You deliver professional education, training, or developmental activities.
+M4: You mentor or guide colleagues for CPD purposes.
+M5: You undertake observations & provide feedback for colleagues' professional development.
+M6: You deliver professional education, training, or developmental activities.
+M7: You engage in portfolio-based mentoring, verification, and assessment for professional purposes.

-3. Assembling your TEAP Portfolio
+3. ASSEMBLING YOUR TEAP PORTFOLIO